messDiv/MESS/docs/api.rst

 API Documentation
 =================

+.. automodule:: MESS

 This is the API documentation for ``MESS``, and provides detailed information on the Python programming interface.
-See the :ref:`sec_tutorial` for an introduction to using this API to run simulations.
+See the :ref:`sec_api-tutorial` for an introduction to using this API to run simulations.

 ****************